 Review Your Internal Compliance Policies and Procedures

-Armed with a deeper understanding of today’s most pressing compliance concerns, does your firm have specific policies and procedures you know would benefit from a refresh?
+Does your firm have specific policies and procedures you know would benefit from a refresh?

 Start with those documents.
-You likely have dozens of policies and procedures, so reviewing every one might not be a realistic summer goal.
+You likely have dozens of policies and procedures, so reviewing everything might not be a realistic summer goal.
 But if you can use this time to edit a handful of documents you know need attention, you’re putting your team in a stronger, more compliant position heading into the fall.

 Reassess Your Risks